Caesarea Maritima: Early Christian centre

 According to the Acts of the Apostles, Caesarea was first introduced to Christianity by Philip the Deacon, who later had a house there in which he gave hospitality to Paul the Apostle.
-It was there that Peter the Apostle came and baptized Cornelius the Centurion and his household, the first time Christian baptism was conferred on Gentiles.
-When newly converted Paul the Apostle was in danger in Jerusalem, the Christians there accompanied him to Caesarea and sent him off to his native Tarsus.
-He visited Caesarea between his second and third missionary journeys, and later, as mentioned, stayed several days there with Philip the Deacon.
-Later still, he was a prisoner there for two years before being sent to Rome.
+It was there that Peter the Apostle baptized Cornelius the Centurion and his household, the first time Christian baptism was conferred on Gentiles.
+When newly converted Paul was in danger in Jerusalem, the Christians there accompanied him to Caesarea and sent him off to his native Tarsus.
+He visited Caesarea between his second and third missionary journeys.
+Paul was a prisoner in Caesarea for two years before being sent to Rome.

 In the 3rd century, Origen wrote his Hexapla and other exegetical and theological works while living in Caesarea.
 The Nicene Creed may have originated in Caesarea.

-The Apostolic Constitutions says that the first Bishop of Caesarea was Zacchaeus the Publican, followed by Cornelius (possibly Cornelius the Centurion) and Theophilus (possibly the address of the Gospel of Luke).

-The first bishops considered historically attested are those mentioned by the early church historian Eusebius of Caesarea, himself a bishop of the see in the 4th century.
-He speaks of a Theophilus who was bishop in the 10th year of Commodus (c.
-189), of a Theoctistus (216–258), a short-lived Domnus and a Theotecnus, and an Agapius (?–306).
-Among the participants in the Synod of Ancyra in 314 was a bishop of Caesarea named Agricolaus, who may have been the immediate predecessor of Eusebius, who does not mention him, or who may have been bishop of a different Caesarea.
-The immediate successors of Eusebius were Acacius (340–366) and Gelasius of Caesarea (367–372, 380–395).
+The Apostolic Constitutions says that the first Bishop of Caesarea was Zacchaeus the Publican, followed by Cornelius (possibly Cornelius the Centurion) and Theophilus (possibly the recipient of the Gospel of Luke).
+The first bishops considered historically attested are those mentioned by the early church historian Eusebius of Caesarea, who was the bishop of the see in the 4th century.
+He speaks of Theophilus who was bishop in the 10th year of Commodus (c.
+189), of Theoctistus (216–258), Domnus, and Theotecnus, and Agapius.
+Among the participants in the Synod of Ancyra in 314 was the bishop of Caesarea named Agricolaus, who may have been the immediate predecessor of Eusebius, who does not mention him, or who may have been bishop of a different Caesarea.
+The immediate successors of Eusebius were Acacius (340–366) and Gelasius (367–372, 380–395).
 The latter was ousted by the semi-Arian Euzoius between 373 and 379.
-Le Quien gives much information about all of these and about later bishops of Caesarea.

-The Greek Orthodox Church of Jerusalem still has a metropolitan see in Caesarea, currently occupied by metropolitan Basilios Blatsos, since 1975.

-The Latin archbishopric of Caesarea in Palestina was made a Roman Catholic titular see in 1432 (Zweder van Culemborg).

-Melkite Catholic Church also consider Caesarea a titular see.
+French historian Michel Le Quien gives much information about all of these and about later bishops of Caesarea.
+The Greek Orthodox Church of Jerusalem has a metropolitan see in Caesarea.
+The Latin archbishopric of Caesarea in Palestina was made a Roman Catholic titular see in 1432.
+The Melkite Catholic Church considers Caesarea a titular see.